What is a Demand Side Platform (DSP)? Benefits & Features Explained. Best In The Market Listed & More

 Characteristics of a true DSP

 –> When using a Demand Side Platform from a self-service point of view, advertisers should have every functionality provided enabled.
-Having access to an unconstricted platform will help them improve their skillset within their media team.
+Having access to an unconstricted platform will help them improve their skills within their media team.

 If campaigns get managed by the DSP, there should not be more features that typically become hidden when self-service is enabled.